ory/kratos/docs/docs/concepts/ui-user-interface.md

 Python and can be run both a server or a end-user device for example a browser, or a mobile phone.
 Implementing a SSUI is simple and straight forward.
-There is no complex authentication mechanism required and no need to worry about possible attack vectors such as CSRF or Session Attacks since ORY Kratos provides the preventive measures built in.
+There is no complex authentication mechanism required and no need to worry about possible attack vectors such as CSRF or Session Attacks since Ory Kratos provides the preventive measures built in.

 Chapter [Self-Service Flows](../self-service) contains further information on